 Sashing width is up to you, but unless very wide sashing is an important part of your quilt's design, try to avoid using strips that overpower the dimensions of the quilt blocks.
-I like to work with sashing that finishes at one-fourth of my block's width, or less.
-That means I would use sashing up to three inches wide (finished) for a 12-inch (finished) quilt block.
+Work with sashing that finishes at one-fourth of the block's width, or less.
+That means you would use sashing up to 3 inches wide (finished) for a 12-inch (finished) quilt block.

-When you cut sashing strips, remember that you'll lose a total of 1/2" from their width after sewing strips to the quilt blocks.
+When you cut sashing strips, remember that you'll lose a total of 1/2 inch from their width after sewing strips to the quilt blocks.

 Take care when making your quilt blocks, pressing as you go to ensure that blocks are the correct unfinished size.
 Even if they differ slightly, cut strips to equal the length the unfinished block should be.
-My patterns all tell you how wide and tall a block should be after it is assembled, but if your pattern does not, add 1/2" to the finished width and height of a block to determine its unfinished size.
+Most patterns tell you how wide and tall a block should be after it is assembled, but if your pattern does not, add 1/2 inch to the finished width and height of a block to determine its unfinished size.

 Cornerstones have sides that match the width of your sashing.
-For instance, if you cut sashing strips that are 3-1/2" wide, your cornerstone squares (or patchwork cornerstone units) should measure 3-1/2" x 3-1/2" (unfinished).
+For instance, if you cut sashing strips that are 3.5 inches wide, your cornerstone squares (or patchwork cornerstone units) should measure 3.5-by-3.5 inches (unfinished).

-How Many Sashing Strips & Cornerstones Are Needed?
+Determine How Many Sashing Strips and Cornerstones Are Needed

 - How many blocks will be sewn across in each row?

 - How many rows will the quilt have?

 - Do I want sashing on the outer perimeter of the quilt, or will I reserve that space for a first border?